making/yavi/README.md

 ### Why YAVI?

-YAVI sounds as same as Japanese slung "YABAI" that means awesome or awful depending on the context.
+YAVI sounds as same as a Japanese slang "YABAI" that means awesome or awful depending on the context.

 The concepts are

 * No more reflection!
+* No more annotation!
 * No more Java Beans!
 * Zero dependency!